Table of Contents

 How do I grind dried chilies?

-You can use a spice grinder, blender, or even a mortar and pestle.
-Just make sure to remove stems and seeds first unless you want extra heat.
+Use a spice grinder, blender, or mortar and pestle.
+Remove stems and seeds first unless you want extra heat.
+Toast lightly before grinding for best flavor.

 Can I substitute fresh chilies for chiles secos?

-You can, but the flavor will be different.
-Fresh chilies are usually less intense and lack the depth of dried ones.
-Adjust quantities accordingly.
+You can, but the flavor will differ.
+Fresh chilies are less intense and lack the depth of dried ones.
+As a rule, 1 dried chili equals about 2-3 fresh chilies, but adjust to taste.

 Conclusion: Elevate Your Kitchen with Chiles Secos